Lab Members

 Project Coordinator & Lab Manager

-My research interests include ways to adapt digital and mobile mental health interventions for anxiety and mood disorders to be more widely used and accepted, including alongside active and passive sensing techniques in developing just-in-time adaptive interventions that can be administered when and where people need them most.
-Additionally, I am interested in what the short-term benefits of these interventions are, looking at how symptoms can be alleviated in-the-moment.
+My research interests include ways to adapt digital and mobile mental health interventions for anxiety and mood disorders to be more inclusive and accessible, including alongside active and passive sensing techniques in developing just-in-time adaptive interventions.
+I am particularly interested in developing scalable versions of these interventions including micro-sessions and single-session interventions, examining what the short-term benefits can be and how symptoms can be alleviated in-the-moment.

 Emma Toner